We set the scene: It’s a chilly, rainy night and you’re home alone reading one of these scary novels.

 Lands of Lost Borders: A Journey on the Silk Road by Kate Harris

 Get your fill of adventure with Kate Harris’ memoir as she and her childhood pal, Mel Yule, travel the storied Silk Road.
 While the duo cover the usual locales like Istanbul, Tibet and Uzbekistan, Harris adds a personal touch with vivid writing, humour and anecdotes of the people they meet along the way.
 Awaken your inner Marco Polo with this one, and you might just explore these borders in your lifetime.

 The Beach by Alex Garland

-Adapted into a film in 2000, this page-turner is about a British backpacker, Richard in Bangkok wanting a slice of adventure.
+Adapted into a film in 2000, this bestseller book is about a British backpacker, Richard in Bangkok wanting a slice of adventure.
 After meeting a peculiar Scottish guy, he goes on the hunt for a hidden beach untouched by humans in the Gulf of Thailand.
 Sounds like utopia, right?
 Well, let’s just say all that glitters isn’t gold… Oh, on a side note, the movie version stars a young Leonardo DiCaprio.